Nick Fortes Player Props: Marlins vs. Padres

 Nick Fortes At The Plate

-- Fortes has a double, three home runs and six walks while batting .243.

-- In 57.6% of his games this season (19 of 33), Fortes has picked up at least one hit, and in six of those games (18.2%) he recorded multiple hits.
+- Fortes has picked up a hit in 20 of 34 games this year, with multiple hits six times.

-- He has hit a home run in 9.1% of his games this season, and 2.7% of his trips to the dish.
+- He has hit a long ball in three games this year (8.8%), leaving the park in 2.6% of his trips to the dish.

-- In seven games this season (21.2%), Fortes has picked up an RBI, including two games with multiple runs batted in.
+- In eight games this year (23.5%), Fortes has picked up an RBI, including two games with multiple runs batted in.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.